 Equine Therapy: In addition to group and family therapy, we believe that equine therapy is a powerful way of teaching relational skills, like nonverbal communication and social awareness.
 Using body language with these sensitive animals helps students learn how to better communicate with others and build relationships.

-At Solstice RTC, our goal is to help teen girls learn how to use their phones to communicate more effectively with people without feeling like they have to be attached to their phone every second of the day.
-Many of the girls we work with come to our program struggling with a “fear of missing out” and describe their compulsion to “stay updated” on their online social lives all the time.
+At Solstice RTC, our goal is to help teen girls and assigned female at birth learn how to use their phones to communicate more effectively with people without feeling like they have to be attached to their phone every second of the day.
+Many of the girls and assigned female at birth we work with come to our program struggling with a “fear of missing out” and describe their compulsion to “stay updated” on their online social lives all the time.

 “For the most part, I can do things and have it in my pocket and not need it.
 Right now, it’s not that big of an issue for me.
 I can be by myself and be okay and I’m reconnecting with a lot of things I love.
 And I don’t feel empty.” -Testimonial from former student who struggled with internet addiction